 NCA candy makers have been manufacturing candy, one of life’s little pleasures, since 1884.
-Today, NCA represents 320 companies that manufacture and market the vast majority of chocolate confectionery, sugar confectionery and gum sold in the United States, 225 companies who supply those manufacturers and 115 companies who serve as third party sales agents for manufacturers, known as brokers.
+Today, NCA represents 290 companies that manufacture and market the vast majority of chocolate confectionery, sugar confectionery and gum sold in the United States, 260 companies who supply those manufacturers, and 135 companies who serve as third party sales agents for manufacturers, known as brokers.

-Two thirds of NCA’s members are small businesses.
-Many of the industry’s manufacturers are now 4th and 5th generation family owned companies, started by immigrants before the turn of the century.
-There are confectionery manufacturers in more than 40 states, with a particular concentration in Pennsylvania, New York, New Jersey, Illinois, Ohio, and California.
+Two-thirds of NCA’s members are small businesses.
+Many of the industry’s manufacturers are now fourth and fifth generation family-owned companies, started by immigrants before the turn of the century.
+There are confectionery manufacturers in more than 40 states, with a particular concentration in Pennsylvania, New York, New Jersey, Illinois, Ohio and California.

-In 2010, confectionery manufacturers spent more than $4 billion on commodities including:
+Confectionery manufacturers spend more than $4 billion on commodities each year including:

 Commodity costs are rising across the board!

-The NCA and confectionery industry are long time supporters of free trade.
+NCA and confectionery industry are long time supporters of free trade.
 Most confections from other countries receive duty-free access into the U.S. and we seek trading parity to assist American businesses increase their export opportunities.
-Specifically, we support the free trade agreements with Korea, Columbia, Panama and the Trans Pacific Partnership countries.
-These agreements represent opportunities for the U.S. confectionery industry to increase exports and thereby increase their consumption of US grown commodity inputs and add American jobs to the work force.
+Specifically, we support the Trans Pacific Partnership agreement that is under negotiation now.
+Free trade agreements represent opportunities for the U.S. confectionery industry to increase exports and thereby increase their consumption of US grown commodity inputs and add American jobs to the work force.

 The top U.S. candy export markets: